 update() { throw kAbstractMethodError; }

-Together these functions present a protocol to interface with the game engine.
+>>HERETogether these functions present a protocol to interface with the game engine.
 It is expected that subclasses will override these functions to implement the actual game behaviors.

 Note JavaScript does not support abstract classes.
 The language does not prevent a game programmer from instantiating a Scene object, however, the created instance will be completely useless and the error message will provide them with a proper warning.